- What is an overflow pipe?

 - Sinks, basins and baths

-Out of these common components, the first three, and combination boilers overflow outside.
-But the overflow pipe (also called the expansion/vent pipe) on a copper cylinder flows into the cold-water feed and expansion tank, and the overflow on a basin and bath feeds into the drain.
+Of these common components, the first four overflow to the outside of your house.
+The overflow pipe (also known as the expansion/vent pipe) on a copper cylinder flows into the cold-water feed and expansion tank, and the overflow on basins and baths feed into the drain.

-When an overflow pipe is dripping or running with water, one of the most common causes is a problem with a float valve.
-Float valves are found in toilet cisterns, cold water tanks and central heating feed and expansion tanks.
-It’s a device that controls the water level and consists of a metal or plastic arm with a plastic ball on the end that floats on the water.
+When an overflow pipe is dripping or running with water, it may be due to a problem with a float valve.
+Float valves are found in toilet cisterns, cold water tanks, and central heating feed and expansion tanks.
+It’s a device that controls the water level, and consists of a metal or plastic arm with a floating plastic ball on the end.

-When the water in the tank is used, its level goes down and so does the ball and arm.
+When the water in the tank is used, the ball float drops with the water level.
 This movement turns the cold-water feed on so the tank refills.
-As the water level rises, the ball rises to switch the water feed off again when the tank is full.
+As the water level rises and the tank fills up, the ball rises to switch the water feed off again.

 The maximum water level in the tank should be about one inch below the overflow pipe.
 If the float valve doesn’t operate properly, the cold-water feed may not fully switch off, causing the water level to continue to rise above the overflow.

-If you’re not sure if it’s an overflow pipe that’s leaking, we’ve got a handy guide on how to diagnose leaking pipes, which will help you find the problem quickly and easily.
+If you’re unsure whether it’s an overflow pipe that’s leaking, follow our handy guide on how to diagnose leaky pipes.
+We can help you find the problem quickly and easily:

 1. Identify which water tank or cistern is overflowing

-If the leaking pipe is at ground or first-floor level, then it’s likely to be your bathroom overflow pipe dripping, which will be coming from the toilet cistern.
+If the leaking pipe is at ground or first-floor level, then it’s likely to be your bathroom overflow pipe dripping water from the toilet cistern.
 However, if it’s at loft level and protrudes from the eaves of the roof, then it could be coming from your cold-water or central heating feed and expansion tank.

-Check the water level in each of these places if you’re still unsure.
-If it’s close to the overflow or higher than the ring of limescale that indicates its usual level, then you’ve found the culprit.
+Check the water level in each of these tanks if you’re still unsure.
+If the water level is close to the overflow – or higher than the ring of limescale that indicates its usual level – then you’ve found the culprit.